 Aden Barrett’s brother, Scott released a book called, A Place in the Sun: The Truth Behind Jay’s Journal in 1997.

 Also in 1997, Country band Grain released an opera based both on Jay’s Journal and the controversy surrounding.
-It has been praised by members of the Barrett family.
+It has been praised by critics and members of the Barrett family.

-In 1998, the book Beauty Queen by Linda Glovach was released, which identified the Glovach as a “co-author of Go Ask Alice” on its dust jacket and on the book’s Amazon page.
+In 1998, the novel Beauty Queen by Linda Glovach was released, which identified the Glovach as a “co-author of Go Ask Alice” on its dust jacket and on the book’s Amazon page.